 - If you are in “isolation” please follow the isolation instructions sign posted on your door and ask that all your visitors do the same.
 Visitors may be required to wear gloves, a gown and a mask.

 Cell phones may be used in the public areas of the hospital.
 If you have a cell phone with you, please use it with discretion and keep it at a low volume or in vibrate mode while a physician is visiting with a patient or family.
 The camera option on a cell phone may not be used at any time.
-Edinburg Children's Hospital is not responsible for the loss of cell phones.
+South Texas Health System Children's is not responsible for the loss of cell phones.

 Lost and Found